Tuesday 12th November 2019

 I'm Chairman of Quorn in Bloom and with support from the Parish Council the efforts of the Bloom group and other voluntary groups around the village have resulted in Quorn being awarded Silver gilt and Gold awards as part of the East Midlands in Bloom over the last few years.

 We have cleared and developed and named Church View Garden as an area to be attractive to wildlife and for villagers to enjoy, we have also made an attractive bed on the central reservation on the Loughborough Road entrance and are in the process of trying to improve the area under the trees near the Station Road car park.

-Half my life has been spent in and around Quorn, and my husband, Tony, and I finally became residents four years ago when we downsized from Rothley as our two adult sons had left home.
+Half my life has been spent in and around Quorn, and my husband, Tony, and I finally became residents eight years ago when we moved from Rothley where I served on the Parish Council for twelve years.

 In 1991 my job managing all the civil engineering structures on, the then, New British Gas Research Facility in Loughborough brought the family North to set up home in Quorn.
 Since then we have lived in the village, with me mostly weekly commuting up to Manchester or down to the London area for work.
 I must admit, at the time, I was expecting to work from home for more than just two years; however it was not to be.
 Being a contractor, you are always working yourself out of a job and then moving onto the next.
 Being employed by the same major contracting firm from 1968 until semi-retirement in December 2016 came as somewhat of a surprise to me; especially as during that time Anne & I had set up home in 6 countries, with me working in 9 count ries over almost 21 years.